Petroleum: Etymology

+The close structural similarity of vanadium porphyrin compound (left) extracted from petroleum and chlorophyll a (right) established the biological origin of petroleum.

 The word petroleum comes from Medieval Latin petroleum (literally 'rock oil'), which comes from Latin petra 'rock' (from Greek pétra πέτρα) and oleum 'oil' (from Greek élaion ἔλαιον).

-The origin of the term stems from monasteries in southern Italy where it was in use by the end of the first millennium as an alternative for the older term "naphtha".
-After that, the term was used in numerous manuscripts and books, such as in the treatise De Natura Fossilium, published in 1546 by the German mineralogist Georg Bauer, also known as Georgius Agricola.
-After the advent of the oil industry, during the second half of the 19th century, the term became commonly known for the liquid form of hydrocarbons.
+The origin of the term stems from monasteries in southern Italy where it was in use by the end of the first millennium as an alternative for the oldest term "naphtha".
+After that, the term was used in numerous manuscripts and books, such as in the treatise De Natura Fossilium, published in 1546 by German mineralogist Georg Bauer.
+After the advent of the oil industry during the second half of the 19th century, the term became commonly known for the liquid form of hydrocarbons.